Result Object from Constrained Ordination

 The model matrix of independent data (“Constraints” and

-“Conditions”) can be extracted with model.matrix
+“Conditions”) can be extracted with model.matrix.
+In

 partial analysis, the function returns a list of design matrices

-.
+called Conditions and Constraints.
 If either component

 was missing, a single matrix is returned.
 The redundant (aliased)